mtoensing/simpletoc/readme.txt

 In Gutenberg, add a block and search for "SimpleTOC" or just "TOC".
 Please save your content before you use the block.

 ## Screenshots ##
-1. SimpleTOC block in Gutenberg editor
+1. SimpleTOC block in Gutenberg editor.
-2. SimpleTOC in the post
+2. SimpleTOC in the post.
+3. Disable "Table of contents" block headings´.